Slayer Logo

 Slayer Logo 2001

 In 2001, fans cheered for the return of the original “SLAYER” lettering, created by the band’s drummer.
-But unlike David Lombardo’s version, the new design had nothing to do with “cuts” – they were rather carelessly drawn lines.
+But unlike David Lombardo’s version, the new design had nothing to do with “cuts”; rather, the lines were carelessly drawn.
 The letters were black for the first time.

 2009 – 2014